huohuoren4/docs/python/flask/user_guide/quickstart.md

 The canonical URL for the `about` endpoint does not have a trailing slash.
 It’s similar to the pathname of a file.
 Accessing the URL with a trailing slash (`/about/`) produces a 404 “Not Found” error.
 This helps keep URLs unique for these resources, which helps search engines avoid indexing the same page twice.

-### URL Building
+### URL Building {#url-building}

-To build a URL to a specific function, use the [url_for()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.url_for) function.
+To build a URL to a specific function, use the `url_for()` function.
 It accepts the name of the function as its first argument and any number of keyword arguments, each corresponding to a variable part of the URL rule.
 Unknown variable parts are appended to the URL as query parameters.

-Why would you want to build URLs using the URL reversing function [url_for()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.url_for) instead of hard-coding them into your templates?
+Why would you want to build URLs using the URL reversing function `url_for()` instead of hard-coding them into your templates?

 1. Reversing is often more descriptive than hard-coding the URLs.